How to use Multiline MTEXT Objects

 1. Type the word NOTES and press <enter> to start a new line.
 Then press <enter> again to create a blank line.
 Type the first note shown and press <enter> only after typing the period at the end of the note (let word wrapping determine when to begin a new line).
 Then type the second note but do not leave the Multiline Text Editor (yet).

-See also How to Create and Modify Text Styles
+See also How to communicate With AutoCAD

 If you picked the bounding box as shown above, the width for this MTEXT object will not be wide enough for an entire note.